ebuchman/blog/content/posts/factors-of-production.md

 ---
 title: "Reconsidering the Factors of Production"
+subtitle: "A Heterodox Synthesis"
 date: 2021-07-18
 draft: false
+description: "An approach to synthesizing the heterdox schools of economics via a more comprehensive sociological theory of the factors of production, including energy and money."
 ---

 The great tragedy of mainstream, neoclassical economics is that,